oliviawestmacottssw/SSW.Rules.Content/rules/do-you-send-thank-you-email-to-your-client-when-project-is-about-to-end/rule.md

 - Show him that you will be supporting him after the project ends (not disappearing forever)

-Below is a template email you can use:​
+Below is a template email you can use:

 Hi &lt;ClientName&gt;,